stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 	Directory directory = account.getDirectory();

 If the directory already exists in memory because the `DataStore` has previously loaded it, the directory is immediately returned.
 However, if the directory is not present, the directory `href` is used to return the directory properties (the immediate data loaded) automatically for you.
 This technique is known as *lazy loading* which allows you to traverse entire object graphs automatically without requiring constant knowledge of `href` URLs.

+<a class="anchor" name="caching"></a>
+### Caching

+The caching mechanism enables us to store the state of an already accessed resource in a cache store.
+If we access the resource again and the data inside the cache hasn't yet expired, we would get the resource directly from the cache store.
+By doing so, we can reduce network traffic and still have access to some of the resources even if there is a connectivity problem with Stormpath.

+By default, a simple production-grade in-memory `CacheManager` will be enabled when the Client instance is created.
+This `CacheManager` implementation has the following characteristics:

+1. It assumes a default time-to-live and time-to-idle of 1 hour for all cache entries.
+2. It auto-sizes itself based on your application's memory usage.
+It will not cause OutOfMemoryExceptions.

+But, please note that the default cache manager is not suitable for an application deployed across multiple JVMs.
+As a result, if your application that uses a Stormpath Client instance is deployed across multiple JVMs, you SHOULD ensure that the Client is configured with a custom `CacheManager` implementation that uses coherent and clustered/distributed memory, like Hazelcast.

+If your application is deployed on a <b>single JVM</b> and you want to use the default `CacheManager` implementation, but the default cache configuration does not meet your needs, you can specify a different configuration.
+For example:</p>

+    CacheManager cacheManager = Caches.newCacheManager()
+        .withDefaultTimeToLive(1, TimeUnit.DAYS) //general default
+        .withDefaultTimeToIdle(2, TimeUnit.HOURS) //general default
+        .withCache(Caches.forResource(Application.class) //Application-specific cache settings
+            .withTimeToLive(1, TimeUnit.HOURS)
+            .withTimeToIdle(30, TimeUnit.MINUTES))
+        .withCache(Caches.forResource(Directory.class) //Directory-specific cache settings
+            .withTimeToLive(30, TimeUnit.MINUTES))
+    .build(); //build the CacheManager

+    Client client = Clients.builder().setApiKey(ApiKeys.builder().setFileLocation(path).build()).setCacheManager(cacheManager).build();

+The cache options dictionary can have a complex structure if we want to fine-tune the cache by using all the available options:

+1. The `newCacheManager()` operation instantiates a new CacheManager suitable for <b>SINGLE-JVM APPLICATIONS</b>.
+If your application is deployed on multiple JVMs (e.g. for a distributed/clustered web app), you might not want to use this method and instead implement the `CacheManager` API directly to use your distributed/clustered cache technology of choice.
+2. The `forResource(Class)` operation configures a cache region that will store data for instances of that class.
+E.g. `Application` resources have a TTL of 1 hour but `Directory` resources have a 30-minute TTL.
+These kind of resource groups are called `regions`, each with its own options:
+3. `withTimeToLive` - Time To Live.
+The amount of time after which the stored resource data will be considered expired.
+4. `withTimeToIdle` - Time To Idle.
+If this amount of time has passed after the resource was last accessed, it will be considered expired.

+While production applications will usually enable a working CacheManager as described above, you might wish to disable caching entirely when testing or debugging to remove 'moving parts' for better clarity into request/response behavior.
+You can do this by configuring a <em>disabled</em> `CacheManager` instance.
+For example:</p>

+    Client client = Clients.builder().setCacheManager(
+        Caches.newDisabledCacheManager()
+    ).build();

 <a class="anchor" name="error-handling"></a>
 ### Error Handling